 We aim to implement robust policies and procedures to prevent and/or appropriately manage conflicts of interest.
-Our conflict of interest policies establish the standards that must be followed by RBC GAM to ensure compliance with all applicable securities laws and regulations of the jurisdictions in which we operate.
+Our policies establish the standards that must be followed by RBC GAM to comply with applicable securities laws and regulations of the jurisdictions in which we operate.
 Potential or actual conflicts of interest, including ones related to proxy voting and engagement, have been addressed by putting appropriate controls and policies in place.

-RBC GAM does not make its compliance policies publicly available, but does disclose its conflict of interest policies and practices to clients in accordance with the securities laws and regulations of the jurisdictions in which it operates.
+RBC GAM does not make its compliance policies publicly available, but does disclose its conflict of interest practices to clients in accordance with the securities laws and regulations of the jurisdictions in which it operates.